 If you are at risk / suicidal please immediately contact either the crisis liaison mental health team at the University Hospital Limerick (061 301111)/ your local hospital, or your GP immediately.

-Details of other mental health supports and online resources can be found here
+Other mental health supports and online resources are also available.

 The Disability Support Service (DSS) are committed to the provision of educational opportunities to Students with Disabilities (SwD) on full-time undergraduate and postgraduate degree programmes, as well as mature students and international students with disabilities.
 We offer a dedicated support service to students registered with our service.